kafka-rust/kafka-rust/README.md

 * This library is primarily documented through examples in its [API documentation](https://spicavigo.github.io/kafka-rust/).
-* Documentation about Kafka itself can be found at the [its project home page](http://kafka.apache.org/).
+* Documentation about Kafka itself can be found at [its project home page](http://kafka.apache.org/).